insure logo

 Quality Verified

-In Rhode Island, these policies are available from companies such as American Family, Travelers and Nationwide, in addition to many others.
+In Rhode Island, non-owner policies are available from companies such as American Family, Travelers and Nationwide.

 “Non-owner policies provide the minimum coverage required by the state, as well as some optional add-ons, but there are specific requirements by the insurance carriers to provide this coverage in lieu of a traditional auto insurance policy,” says Patti Clement, senior vice president of private client services at HUB International, a leading personal insurance brokerage.

-In addition to understanding the various requirements, it’s important to know what non-owner insurance is, which companies offer it and how much it costs in Rhode Island.
+Learn more about the various requirements, what non-owner insurance is, which companies offer it and how much it costs in Rhode Island.

 How much does non-owner car insurance cost in Rhode Island?

-On the other hand, non-owner car insurance costs $380 a year on average in the United States and $573 in Rhode Island.
+On the other hand, non-owner auto insurance costs $353 a year on average in the U.S. and $476 in Rhode Island.

-But there are various factors to consider when comparing rates, such as which insurer you buy from, your age and driving history and also where in Rhode Island you live.
+But various factors affect individual rates, such as where in Rhode Island you live, your age and driving history and other factors.

 Which insurer offers the cheapest non-owner insurance rates in Rhode Island?

-At $1,155, Farmers Insurance charges the highest rate for non-owner insurance in the state.
+At $809 a year, Progressive charges the highest rate for non-owner insurance in the state.

 Cheapest non-owner insurance rates in Rhode Island